 It’s a fallacy that all Australians have access to clean water, sanitation and hygiene

-Nina Lansbury Hall, Cindy Shannon, and Paul Jagals
+Nina Lansbury Hall, Cindy Shannon, Paul Jagals, The University of Queensland

 As a developed nation, it might be assumed that Australia will easily meet these new goals at home – including goal number 6, to ensure “availability and sustainable management of water and sanitation for all”.
 But the unpalatable truth is that many Australians still lack access to clean water and effective sanitation.